MichiGO

-"MichiGO (미치Go)" is a single recorded by South Korean hip hop artist G-Dragon.
-It was released digitally on April 1, 2013, through Line.
-It's the first single from Coup d'Etat.
+"MichiGO (미치Go)" is a promotional single recorded by South Korean hip hop artist G-Dragon from his second studio album, Coup d'Etat (2013).
+It was released digitally on April 1, 2013, through the application Line.

 Background

 On March 15, YG Entertainment announced that G-Dragon will release a new single to support his first world tour.
 The single released exclusively through mobile app Line, it was first available only on South Korea, Japan and Thailand.
 The single was released worldwide on April 20 with the music video.
 The music video has a special appearances by Taeyang, SE7EN, and Teddy.

 Commercial performance

 The song entered Gaon Music Chart after releasing of the album Coup d'Etat, It charted on the first week at number 22 with total sales 87,930 digital copies, on the second week it raised at number 17 with 72,036 sales.
 By the end of September, the single sold 235,165 copies.